tintinrevient/intelligent-agents/assignment-1/README.md

 ## Assignment 1

-1. Given the following classes “person”, “parent”, “happyPerson”, “marriedPerson”, “malePer- son” and the relation “hasChild”.
+1. Given the following classes “person”, “parent”, “happyPerson”, “marriedPerson”, “malePerson” and the relation “hasChild”.
 Represent the following in DL:

-* Father
+* Father: parent ⊓ malePerson
 * Strange people are parents who have only married or happy kids
 * Retired people are happy people who have at least one happy married child • Brave parents are parents with exactly two children
 * Married men do not have children